Researching the politics of development

 This project aims to bridge a gap in the understanding of differing development performance of newly created states, through a political analysis of developmental trajectories in two such states in India.
-The research will use the political settlements approach to characterise sub-national political settlements in the two selected states, and explain variations in the states’ approaches to inclusive development in critical arenas.
+The research uses the political settlements approach to characterise sub-national political settlements in the two selected states, and explain variations in the states’ approaches to inclusive development in critical arenas.

 The selected cases are Jharkhand and Chhattisgarh in central India, which have performed very differently in the domains of growth and social provisioning since their formation.
 Despite tremendous interest in the emerging narratives of these differences, no systematic explanation has yet been offered that can capture why one newly created state should do better than the other.
 The investigation is concentrated on two critical areas: mining and social provisioning by the state, specifically the Mahatma Gandhi National Rural Employment Guarantee Scheme (MGNREGS) and the Public Distribution System (PDS).